mschoenb97/po2_quantization/README.md

-lealearlear# Power of Two Quantization
+# Power of Two Quantization

 ### Create a VM in GCP